Oyelowo/surreal-orm/surreal-orm/docs/en/src/functions/count.md

 # Count Function

-This chapter introduces the `count` macros provided by SurrealDB ORM.
+This chapter introduces the `count` macros provided by Surreal ORM.
 The `count` macros are used to generate SQL queries for counting records in a database table.

 ## Table of Contents